Certain lifestyle changes are part of the treatment plan for ESRD.

 Protein —Depending on your kidney function and treatment, you may need to limit or increase protein intake.
 Because your kidneys are not functioning properly, protein can build up in your blood.
 Eating less protein decreases strain on your kidneys.
 However, your body still needs protein.
 Your doctor will recommend a daily protein level and ask a dietitian to help you plan meals.
 If you begin hemodialysis or have a transplant , your protein needs will change.

 Foods rich in protein include meats, poultry, and fish, as well as eggs, dairy products, soy products, and beans.

-Potassium—Because your kidneys are not functioning properly, potassium may accumulate in your blood.
-High levels of potassium in the blood can be dangerous to your heart.
-Try to decrease the potassium in your diet.
+Potassium —Because your kidneys are not functioning properly, potassium may accumulate in your blood.
+High levels of potassium in the blood can be dangerous for your heart.
+Try to decrease the potassium in your diet .

-If you have diabetes or hypertension, your doctor may order medications to control your condition.
+If you have diabetes or hypertension, your doctor may order medications to manage them.
 Always take these medications as directed.
 Do not stop taking them without consulting with your doctor.